 What is an EHC plan?

-Education, health and care (EHC) plans are for children and young people with special educational needs and/or disabilities (SEND), who need more support than mainstream educational settings can normally provide through their special educational needs support.
+An Education, Health and Care Plan (EHCP) is for children and young people with special educational needs and/or disabilities (SEND), who need more support than mainstream educational settings can normally provide through their special educational needs support, often referred to as universal or targeted provision.

 What is an EHCP and who is it for?